Manama is the capital and largest city of Bahrain, with a population of about 157,000 people.

 It is the main trading center in the Persian Gulf whose economy is based around oil production and the home of various nationalities.

 Once you visit Manama, the unavoidable tourist attractions are Bahrain National Museum, Desert Tour, Camel race and many others.

 It is a great place for holidays thanks to attractive beaches and lively nightlife.

 Besides the fact that Bahrain is an Islamic country, alcohol is legal, and Manama is full of clubs and bars which are very often visited by people from all over the world searching for the entertainment.

 OVERALL RISK : MEDIUM

-The risks in Manama are at the same level as the risks in main European cities, with the exception of scams and kidnapping risk which are very rare in Manama.
-The overall safety Index is 54 which show that the crime level in the city is not on envious level.
+The risks in Manama are at the same level as the risks in main European cities, except for scams and kidnapping risk which are very rare in Manama.
+The overall safety Index is 54 which shows that the crime level in the city is not on the envious level.